ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/05_ATAC-seq_analysis.md

 DESeq2 returns a **Log2-fold Change (LFC)** indicating the changes in accessibility for each region (peak) and a **padj (adjusted p-value)**, obtained through Benjamini-Hochberg correction.

-Once DARs are identified, they are typically annotated to the nearest gene using tools like ChIPseeker or Homer to determine which biological pathways (via Gene Ontology) are being regulated by the changes in chromatin accessibility.
+Once DARs are identified, they are typically annotated to the nearest gene using tools like ChIPseeker or Homer to determine which biological pathways (via Gene Ontology) are being affected by the changes in chromatin accessibility.

 ## The FRiP Score